valyakin/new-obyteorg/docroot/user/pages/03.platform/12.autonomous-agents/_article/article.md

 <div class="flex-block one">
     <div class="info-block">
         <h2>Why DAG matters</h2>
         <p>Unlike blockchains, there are no miners or other intermediaries on DAG, therefore there is no room for miner manipulation.
 One doesn't need to bother about front-running or censorship by miners.
-Therefore, dApps running on a DAG are safer than dApps on blockchain.</p>
+Therefore, dApps running on a DAG are safer than dApps on a blockchain.</p>
         <br>
         <br>
         <h2>How Autonomous Agents work</h2>
         <p>
             Autonomous Agents are similar to vending machines.
-One sends a transaction with some money and data to an AA and expects a response: some other monetary token and some data permanently recorded on the DAG - similar to inserting coins into a vending machine, entering the number of the desired drink on a keypad, and getting the drink in response.
+One sends a transaction with some money and data to an AA and expects a response: some other monetary token and some data permanently recorded on the DAG &mdash; similar to inserting coins into a vending machine, entering the number of the desired drink on a keypad, and getting the drink in response.
         </p>
     </div>
     <div class="img-block">